amura-dev/fedorafig/README.md

 ### `run`
 Runs the configuration by first installing all specfied packages, then scripts, and moves all specified configurations into their respective locations.

-### To be added
-- `base`: Saves the initial "image" of the configurations for restoration purposes
-- `archive`: Saves current "image" to be restored to later if needed.
-The methods will also be implemented to automatically install/uninstall and add/remove packages and files specified in new configurations depending on how they differ from older configurations.
-- Setup of automatic scripts: By automatic scripts, I mean scripts that execute due to a certain system trigger, like after logging in or before shutting down.
-They will be easily configurable in a separate configuration path and how their own directory.

 ## Installation
 Simply execute the following command in your terminal